 The Altai Mountains, Great Lakes and Dunes.

-Explore Mongolia’s most diverse region, track snow leopards and ibex, traverse Mongolia’s largest sand dunes, and more.
+Explore Mongolia’s most diverse region, track Snow Leopards, Argali Sheep, Saiga Antelopes and Ibex, traverse Mongolia’s largest sand dunes, and more.

 PRICE On request $$$